Courier (typeface): Courier 10 Pitch BT and Courier Code

 Comparison of the typefaces Courier 10 Pitch and Courier Code.
 From left to right the characters are: zero, capital O, one, lowercase L.

 The Courier 10 Pitch BT typeface was released as a font by Bitstream.
 Courier 10 BT is heavier than Courier New and more closely approximates the look of the original Courier type on paper.
 The freely available version, often seen as a system font on electronic devices, includes the 255 characters of the ANSI character set in Type 1 format.
 Courier 10 BT has been donated to the X Consortium by Bitstream (along with Bitstream Charter) and is the default Courier font on most Linux distributions.
 Expanded Pan-European (W1G) character sets are made available for license by Bitstream.

 Courier Code is a variant of Courier 10 Pitch BT for use in programming.
 The zero is dotted to better distinguish it from the capital O and the lowercase L has been altered to better distinguish it from the number one.
 The leading has been increased slightly as well.

 Courier New

 Courier New appears as a system font on many electronic devices.
 This Courier variant was produced for electronic use by Monotype.
 Its thin appearance when printed on paper owes to its being "digitized directly from the golf ball of the IBM Selectric" without accounting for the visual weight normally added by the typewriter's ink ribbon.
 ClearType rendering technology includes a hack to make the font appear more legible on screens, though printouts retain the thin look.
 The font family includes Courier New, Courier New Bold, Courier New Italic, and Courier New Bold Italic.

 Courier New was introduced as a system font with Windows 3.1, which also included raster Courier fonts.
-The fonts were also sold commercially by Ascender Corporation.
-The Ascender fonts have 'WGL' at the end of the font name, and cover only the WGL characters.

-Courier New features higher line space than Courier.
-Punctuation marks were reworked to make the dots and commas heavier.
-Versions from 2.76 onward include Hebrew and Arabic glyphs, with most of the Arabic characters added on non-italic fonts.
-The styling of Arabic glyphs is similar to those found in Times New Roman but adjusted for monospace.
-The Courier New version 5.00 includes over 3100 glyphs, covering over 2700 characters per font.